Canrenone: History

 Canrenone was described and characterized in 1959.
-It was introduced for medical use, in the form of potassium canrenoate (the potassium salt of canrenoic acid), by 1968.
+It was introduced for medical use, in the form of potassium canrenoate (the potassium salt of canrenoic acid), in 1968.

 Society and culture

 Generic names

 Canrenone is the INN and USAN of the drug.

 Brand names

 Canrenone has been marketed under the brand names Contaren, Luvion, Phanurane, and Spiroletan, among others.

 Availability

-Canrenone appears to remain available only in Italy, although potassium canrenoate remains marketed in various other countries as well.
+Canrenone appears to remain available only in Italy, although potassium canrenoate remains marketed in various other countries.